SimonCropp/Replicant/readme.md

 ### Use stale item on error

-If an error occurs re-validating a potentially stale item, then the fallback can be to use the cached item.
+If an error occurs when re-validating a potentially stale item, then the cached item can be used as a fallback.

 <!-- snippet: staleIfError -->
 <a id='snippet-staleiferror'></a>